JPA Persistence Unit

 </persistence>

-A persistence unit is defined by a persistence-unit XML element.
-The required name attribute (“my-pu” in the example) identifies the persistence unit when instantiating an EntityManagerFactoryEntityManagerFactory.close() - JPA MethodClose the factory, releasing any resources that it holds..
-It may also have optional sub elements:
+A persistence unit is defined by the persistence-unit XML element.
+The required name attribute (my-pu in the example) identifies the persistence unit when instantiating an EntityManagerFactoryjakarta.persistence.EntityManagerFactory.close()Close the factory, releasing any resources that it holds..
+It can also have the following optional child elements:

-• The provider element indicates which JPA implementation should be used.
-ObjectDB is represented by the com.objectdb.jpa.Provider string.
-If not specified, the first JPA implementation that is found is used.
+• The provider element specifies which JPA implementation to use.
+ObjectDB is represented by the string com.objectdb.jpa.Provider.
+If this element is omitted, the first available JPA implementation is used.

-• The mapping-file elements specify XML mapping files that are added to the default META-INF/orm.xml mapping file.
-Every annotation that is described in this manual can be replaced by equivalent XML in the mapping files (as explained below).
+• The mapping-file elements specify XML mapping files to add to the default META-INF/orm.xml mapping file.
+Every annotation described in this manual can be replaced with equivalent XML in the mapping files, as explained below.

-• The jar-file elements specify JAR files that should be searched for managed persistable classes.
+• The jar-file elements specify JAR files to search for managed persistable classes.

-• The class elements specify names of managed persistable classes (see below).
+• The class elements specify the names of managed persistable classes (see below).

 • The property elements specify general properties.
-JPA 2 defines standard properties for specifying database url, username and password, as demonstrated above.
+JPA defines standard properties for specifying the database URL, user name, and password, as demonstrated above.

-ObjectDB supports using XML metadata as an alternative to annotations.
-Both JPA mapping files and JDO package.jdo files are supported.
-This manual focuses on using annotations which are more common and usually more convenient.
-Details on using XML metadata can be found in the JPA and JDO specifications and books.
+ObjectDB supports XML metadata as an alternative to annotations.
+This manual focuses on annotations, which are more common and usually more convenient.
+For details about using XML mapping files, see the JPA specification.

-JPA requires registration of all the user defined persistable classes (entity classes, embeddable classes and mapped superclasses), which are referred to by JPA as managed classes, as part of a persistence unit definition.
+JPA requires that you register all user-defined persistable classes (entity classes, embeddable classes, and mapped superclasses) as part of a persistence unit definition.
+JPA refers to these as managed classes.

-Classes that are mentioned in mapping files as well as annotated classes in the JAR that contains the persistence.xml file (if it is packed) are registered automatically.
-If the application is not packed in a JAR yet, ObjectDB (as an extension) automatically registers classes under the classpath root directory that contains the META-INF/persistence.xml file.
-Other classes have to be registered explicitly by using class elements (for single class registration) or jar-file elements (for registration of all the classes in the jar file).
+Classes listed in mapping files, as well as annotated classes in the JAR file that contains the persistence.xml file, are registered automatically if the application is packaged as a JAR file.
+If the application is not packaged in a JAR file, ObjectDB (as an extension) automatically registers classes in the classpath root directory that contains the META-INF/persistence.xml file.
+Other classes must be registered explicitly using class elements (to register a single class) or jar-file elements (to register all classes in a JAR file).

-ObjectDB does not enforce registration of all the managed classes.
-However, it might be useful to register classes that define generators and named queries (by annotations).
-Otherwise, the generators and named queries are available only when the containing classes become known to ObjectDB, for example when a first instance of the class is stored in the database.
+ObjectDB does not enforce the registration of all managed classes.
+However, it can be useful to register classes that use annotations to define generators and named queries.
+Otherwise, these generators and named queries are available only after their containing classes become known to ObjectDB--for example, when the first instance of a class is stored in the database.